yoursamlan/LAVis/README.md

 ![Lorenz Attractor](https://github.com/yoursamlan/lavis/blob/master/screenshots/iconLAVisu512.png?raw=true)
 <br/><br/>*The trajectory appears to cross itself repeatedly, but that’s just an artifact of projecting the 3-dimensional trajectory onto
 a 2-dimensional plane.
 In 3-D no crossings occur!*
+The number of circuits made on either side varies unpredictably from one cycle to the next.
+The sequence of the number of circuits in each lobe has many of the characteristics of a random sequence! <br/> When the trajectory is viewed in all 3 dimensions, it appears to settle onto a thin set that looks like a pair of butterfly wings.
+We call this attractor a **strange attractor**.